Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 10. Hire an illustrator

 If you want to publish your book traditionally, skip this step.
-Just prepare your picture book query letter and start pitching agents
+Just prepare your picture book query letter and start pitching to agents

 Identify the visual style for your book